 One should normally use the yield gap when evaluating bonds and shares in the same market.
 The measure is helpful in stock valuation and also suggests if the equity market is over or undervalued in relation to bonds.

 In theory, the bigger the gap (positive), the higher the opportunity to invest in the stock market, especially during inflationary times.
 On the other hand, when the consumer prices are more stable, a positive gap is less indicative of the opportunity.
 During times of stable inflation, investors are okay with a lower bond yield.

 Simply say, if the gap is small, or the equity yield is small than the bond yield, it implies that equity is overpriced.
 On the other hand, if the gap is large, or the equity yield is bigger than the bond yield, it means that equity is cheap.

 A yield gap does not remain the same over time and may change due to several reasons, including.
 If companies go for share-buy backs more than paying dividends, then the yield of shares would come down.

 Reverse Yield Gap

-It is the amount by which bonds yield exceeds the yield o equity.
+It is the amount by which bonds yield exceeds the yield of equity.
 In other words, it is the amount by which interest on bonds and loans exceeds the cost of equity.
-Reverse yield ratio mainly comes in use when an average yield on bonds is higher than the dividend yield on stocks.
+The reverse yield ratio mainly comes in use when an average yield on bonds is higher than the dividend yield on stocks.

 Yield gap – Agriculture

-Remember at the beginning of the article we said that the term yield gap is also commonly used in agriculture.
+Remember, at the beginning of the article, we said that the term yield gap is also commonly used in agriculture.
 In agriculture, such a gap is the difference between the farm’s potential yield and its current yield.
-Potential yield means the output if the farm runs well and makes use of the available technology.
+Potential yield means the output if the farm runs well and uses the available technology.
 The measure also helps to compare the country-wise difference between the crop yields.